Simo Lalong: Tinubu accepts resignation of senate-bound minister

 As the former Director-General of the Tinubu Campaign Organisation, Lalong submitted his resignation following the Federal Executive Council (FEC) meeting on Wednesday as he prepared to assume his new role in the National Assembly.

-Lalong's resignation was confirmed via a post on X by a presidential aide Imran Muhammad, who wrote:
+Lalong's resignation was confirmed via a post on X by a member of the APC, Imran Muhammad, who wrote:

 “President Tinubu has accepted Minister of Labour and Employment, Simon Lalong’s resignation from the cabinet.
 His valedictory will hold at the next FEC meeting.”